-- Section 1.
+Section 1.
 Oregon State University will request funds from the appropriate Agency in advance of cruises planned for five (5) months or longer duration and will schedule transportation of each crew member for at least one (1) round trip to and from the ship's home port during each such planned five (5) month or longer cruise.
 Newport, Oregon is designated Home port.
 The University will request funds from the appropriate funding Agency in advance of cruises planned for ten (10) months or longer duration and will schedule transportation of each crew member for at least two (2) round trips to and from the ship's home port during each such planned ten (10) month or longer cruise.
-Additionally, round trip transportation to and from the ship's home port shall be provided to any crew member whose presence is required because of death, serious illness or injury in the employee's family (spouse, parent, child or other member of the employee's immediate household).
-The University may require a physician's verification of the necessity for the employee's presence. - Section 2.
-If funds are provided pursuant to a request made under Section 1 of this Article, the University will schedule said transportation at the University's expense, provided: - (A) The crew member returns to the ship after completion of the home port visit, unless the employee has given at least fifteen (15) days' notice of voluntary resignation in advance of the employee's arrival at the ship's home port.
-If the fifteen (15) day notice requirement is not met, and the employee voluntarily resigns and does not return to the ship, the cost of transportation from the ship to the ship's home port will be deducted from the employee's pay. - (B) The crew member completes at least three (3) months duty on the cruise. - (C) The crew member accepts the scheduled transportation.
+Additionally, round trip transportation to and from the ship's home port shall be provided to any crew member whose presence is required because of death, serious illness or injury in the employee's family (spouse, parent, child or other member of the employee's presence.

+Section 2.
+If funds are provided pursuant to a request made under Section 1 of this Article, the University will schedule said transportation at the University's expense, provided:

+(A) The crew member returns to the ship after completion of the home port visit, unless the employee has given at least fifteen (15) days' notice of voluntary resignation in advance of the employee's arrival at the ship's home port.
+If the fifteen (15) day notice requirement is not met, and the employee voluntarily resigns and does not return to the ship, the cost of transportation from the ship to the ship's home port will be deducted from the employee's pay.

+- (B) The crew member completes at least three (3) months duty on the cruise. - (C) The crew member accepts the scheduled transportation.